SafiHZN/ToDuoList/README.md

-PERSONAL PROJECT - not taken too seriously

-Create and manage lists with your friends(or not) and manage your agenda and schedules.
+Shared To-do list to help you organize your tasks with your friends and colleagues